pauldedwards/jekyll-now/about.md

 I specialise in the delivering large-scale digital transformation programmes for media companies, financial organisations, broadcasters and sport organisations.

-Companies I have helped improve their delivery of digital products include:
+I have helped a variety of organisations improve their delivery of digital products including:

   * Channel 4
   * BT Sport